khalshehri/udacity-logs-analysis-project/README.md

 2. Who are the most popular article authors of all time?
 3. On which days did more than 1% of requests lead to errors

+Open output_example.txt to see a dump of the expected output after running log_analysis.py.

 # Setup
 ## Software
 Make sure the software listed beneath is installed on your computer.